apache/whimsy/www/board/agenda/README.md

    [views/app.js.rb](views/app.js.rb) lists all of the files that make up the client side of the application.

- * This brings us back to to the `app.js` script mentioned much earlier.
+ * This brings us back to the `app.js` script mentioned much earlier.
    If you visit [http://localhost:9292/app.js](http://localhost:9292/app.js) you will see the full script.
 Every bit of this JavaScript was generated from the js.rb files mentioned above.
 Undoubtedly you have seen small